pebble/clay/README.md

 Clay is distributed as a [Pebble package](https://developer.pebble.com/guides/pebble-packages/) so it is super easy to include in your project.
 If you are upgrading from v0.1.x of Clay you need to follow the [migration guide](#migrating-from-v01x-to-v1x) before you can get started.

+If you would like to contribute to Clay, check out the [contributing guide.](CONTRIBUTING.md)

 # Getting Started (SDK 3.13 or higher)

 1. Run `pebble package install pebble-clay` to install the package in your project